taskcluster/ec2-manager/README.md

   * `getInstanceState(instanceId)`
   * `setSpotRequestState(spotInstanceRequestId, state)`

-The database will be stored in Postgres and will have the following tables:
+The database will be stored in Postgres and has tables described in this repository at `sql/create-db.sql`

 #### Instances Table
 This table will store information about instances.
 It will have the following fields: